fwswdev/InstantiatorBasedParadigmCpp/readme.md

 To illustrate here is a very simple source code on how I did it:

-Websocket.cpp
-– Both the class declaration and definition are located here.
+Websocket.cpp – Both the class declaration and definition are located here.
 At the end, you will see the instantiator.
 It will return an abstract base class pointer.

-Websocket.h
-- This will contain only the instantiator functions.
+Websocket.h - This will contain only the instantiator functions.

-AbaseWebSocket.h
-- This the abstract base class that websocket class will inherit.
+AbaseWebSocket.h - This the abstract base class that websocket class will inherit.

-main.cpp
-- Demonstration of how to use it.
+main.cpp - Demonstration of how to use it.

 The instantiator can produce new instances or it could produce a static instance (aka Singleton).

-Again, this way, everyone will be forced to doing a very important principle: “Program to Interface, not to an Implementation.”
+Again, this way, everyone will be forced to do a very important principle: “Program to Interface, not to an Implementation.”
 Because there is no way for you to be able to instantiate a concrete class because they will all be inside the cpp file, thus you need to go to the necessary abstractions.